Convert Text to SVG

 Clean for code editors

-Output is plain SVG text markup — readable, diff-friendly, and easy to drop into Git.
+Output is plain SVG markup — readable, diff-friendly, and easy to drop into Git.

 Text to SVG FAQ

-Quick answers on formats, multilingual support, exports, and where this works.
+Quick answers on formats, fonts, exports, and where this works.

 Will the SVG work in React or Vue?